exwm/yt_clipper/readme.md

 The Vulkan technology is supported by Linux and Windows across most modern GPUs (AMD/NVIDIA/Intel).
 MacOS and iOS are not yet supported.
 It requires ffmpeg >= 7.1.

+Newer NVIDIA drivers may not work with vulkan-accelerated codecs.
+As of 2025-06-24 at least the following driver versions are confirmed to work:  565.90, 572.16.

 yt_clipper supports `h264_vulkan` for Vulkan-based hardware-accleration of h264 encoding.

 yt_clipper also supports `h264_nvenc` for NVIDIA GPU hardware-accelerated h264 encoding.
 This requires an NVIDIA GPU with NVENC support (most modern NVIDIA GPUs) and ffmpeg compiled with nvenc support.
 It is supported on Windows and Linux.